lucidrains/enformer-pytorch/README.md

 ## Appreciation

 Special thanks goes out to <a href="https://www.eleuther.ai/">EleutherAI</a> for providing the resources to retrain the model, during a time when the official model from Deepmind had not been released yet.

+Thanks also goes out to <a href="johahi">@johahi</a> for finding out that there are numerical differences between the torch and tensorflow implementations of `xlogy`.
+He provided a fix for this difference, which is adopted in this repository in `v0.8.0`

 ## Todo